Many of our communities offer virtual tours. Call us now to schedule.

 Expert Senior Living Advisors from A Place for Mom can help direct you to Senior Apartments facilities.
-Together, we’ll find the perfect fit for your loved one; and we’ll provide direction and support as needed.
-We partner with 6 Senior Apartments facilities in MS and the surrounding area, so there are many options to choose from.
+Together, we will find the perfect fit for your loved one; and we will provide direction and support as needed.
+We partner with 5 Senior Apartments facilities in MS and the surrounding area, so there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 Looking for general info?
 Click here for more on Senior Apartments in Columbus.

 The community where a facility is located might have a huge influence on the cost of care.
 The overall cost of living can be a major factor in determining which location works for your family.
 The rent burden for Columbus is about 17.1% of the average person's monthly income.
 The median home value in Columbus is $109,464 and the median price for rent is about $707 per month a month.

 Out of the total population of Columbus, 56.9% participate in the labor force, 17.5% do not have health insurance, 25.6% live in poverty, and 10.8% are widows.
 In Columbus, 10.6% of the citizens are veterans of the United States military.
 Out of the total city population, 45.8% are male and 54.2% are female.
 The median age of Columbus is 38 years old.
 Demographically, Columbus is 0.2% Native American, 62.6% black, 0.9% mixed race, 0.0% Pacific Islander or Native Hawaiian, 1.4% Hispanic, 0.1% other or not specified, 1.1% Asian, and 35.0% white.
 Columbus has a population density of 370 people per square mile.
 Of the population of Columbus 21.7% have a college degree, 9.1% have a graduate degree, and 29.8% have a high-school diploma.